-REL 1003 PE, Sport, Recreation & Leisure 3 credits - Fall Only
+REL 1003 PE, Sport, Recreation & Leisure

 This course is designed to introduce the field of physical education, sport, recreation, and leisure studies.
 Lectures, seminars, and observations focus on philosophical, historical, and current issues and practices.
 This course also provides laboratory experiences during which students explore career options in the field.